Ultrasound Services at St. John’s Medical Center

 feed of the area on a nearby monitor.

-The St. John’s diagnostic imaging department has two ultrasound units,
+The St. John’s diagnostic imaging department has three ultrasound

-and our sonographers are registered by the American Registry of for
+units, and our sonographers are registered by the American Registry for

-Diagnostic

-Medical Sonography, a not-for-profit institution that evaluates a sonographers
+Diagnostic Medical Sonography, a not-for-profit institution that evaluates

 Our ultrasound services are used for cardiac, vascular, OB/GYN, abdominal,